samuel-jones-uoit/group_battleship_assignment/README.md

 To Play:
 1. Press "play" on both of the clients
-2. Place your ships following the prompts
+2. Place your ships by clicking the buttons representing the front and back of the ship, follow the prompts.
-3. Click the other player's board and try to hit their ship
+3. After settings your ships, the next scene will have 2 boards, the left one representing your ships and the right one representing the enemy ships, which will be empty
+4. Try to destroy all enemy ships by guessing where the enemy ship is located
-4. Have Fun!!
+5. Have Fun!!

 ![1](ScreenShots/1.png)
 ![2](ScreenShots/2.png)